 The Belgium international says he still hasn't chosen where he will be playing next season but admitted he expects to be a first-choice at whatever club he ends up atLille forward Eden Hazard has stated that his move to the Premier League will be based around how much playing time he will be offered.

 The 21-year-old confirmed that he has a decision to make between Manchester City, Manchester United or Chelsea.

-His words will encourage Chelsea and Manchester United, two clubs looking to rebuild this summer, while Manchester City is looking to add to its current squad and the Belgian would find it harder to hold down a place in the starting XI at Eastlands.
+His words will encourage Chelsea and Manchester United, who are both looking to rebuild this summer, while Manchester City are looking to add to their current squad and the Belgian would find it harder to hold down a place in the starting XI at Eastlands.

-Chelsea is releasing the likes of Didier Drogba and Salomon Kalou, while Manchester United has confirmed that both Dimitar Berbatov and Michael Owen are to leave the club this summer.
-Both clubs are likely to be able to offer Hazard a regular starting berth.
+Chelsea are releasing the likes of Didier Drogba and Salomon Kalou, while Manchester United have confirmed that both Dimitar Berbatov and Michael Owen are to leave the club this summer, and both clubs are likely to be able to offer Hazard a regular starting berth.

-"I'm happy that I'm playing for the Red Devils [Belgium] in my best position, as a true No. 10," Hazard said.
+Hazard added: "I'm happy that I'm playing for the Red Devils [Belgium] in my best position, as a true No.10.

 "I do not know when I'll make a decision about my future club."